microsoft/shadow-realignment-mia/README.md

 ### Estimated Time and Storage Consumption
 It will take up to 4 weeks to run all the experiments using one GPU, however if the machine has multiple GPUs it is possible to run the scripts in parallel on different GPUs.
 In this case, the running time will go down proportionally.

-The expected storage requirement for the datasets and experiments is 33G: we provide in `storage_requirement_breakdown.md` a breakdown for the `data` and `experiments` directories.
+The expected storage requirement for the datasets and experiments is 30G.
+We provide in `storage_requirement_breakdown.md` a breakdown for the `data` and `experiments` directories.

 ## Environment